NE204-Fall2018/NE204-Fall2018.github.io/content/pages/overview.md

 The lecture component of the course introduces the theoretical bases for advanced concepts in radiation detection including signal formation and processing, radiation imaging, and advanced instrumentation and applications.
-The laboratory component emphasizes the practical aspects of the concepts covered in the lectures utilizing a variety of radiation sources in conjunction with state-of-the-art detectors and signal-processing components.
+The laboratory component emphasizes the practical aspects of these concepts utilizing a variety of radiation sources in conjunction with state-of-the-art detectors and signal-processing equipment.
 Laboratory work is to be performed using modern best-practices for collaborative and reproducible scientific investigation, including open-source data analysis, version control, and rigorous peer-review.